 If the sentence you have read firstly seems to pick up your interest then you can go through the overall paragraph to find out the real gist of the paragraph that you are reading.

 Relating and associating the New Information to the Previously Known Things

 Our brain has loads of information that has been stored in our subconscious mind which can be hard to recall when we want.
 If the new information that we are reading is associated with the things that we previously have in our mind then it helps to remember, organize and analyze things more quickly in an easy way (Haber, 2012).
 We can relate the things with some context and also with the personal experience that we have.

-For example, let’s say we are going to read on of the topics related to the perceptual errors in the psychology, and then we can relate the various types of errors to our personal experiences of the lives.
-Like Halo errors while judging people based on their single characteristics, recency effect; judging people on the basis of recent experience only.
-In this way it becomes easy to understand the things very quickly in a well-structured manner.
+For example, let’s say we are going to read one of the topics related to the perceptual errors in psychology, and then we can relate the various types of errors to our personal experiences of the lives.
+Like Halo errors, while judging people based on their single characteristics, recency effect; judging people on the basis of a recent experience only.
+In this way, it becomes easy to understand things very quickly in a well-structured manner.

 Write some of the notes from your reading

-There are various forms of readers on the basis of their own personality and their own way of reading, organizing and remembering things.
-Some of the people are active readers as the have the capacity to retain the things that they read whereas some of the people are the passive readers who forget the information quickly what they read.
+There are various forms of readers on the basis of their own personality and their own way of reading, organizing, and remembering things.
+Some of the people are active readers as they have the capacity to retain the things that they read whereas some of the people are the passive readers who forget the information quickly what they read.

-There are various techniques and methods that can be used to read, organize and memorize the information quickly.
+There are various techniques and methods that can be used to read, organize, and memorize the information quickly.
 Reading without speaking out loud is one of the important techniques that help to read and remember things quickly.
-Similarly scanning the important words, association of words with context, taking out the key notes helps to read, organize and remember things more quickly.
+Similarly scanning the important words, an association of words with context, taking out the keynotes helps to read, organize and remember things more quickly.